marcocacciabue/prisoneR/README.md

 ## Example

-This is a basic example which shows you how to a simple simalation
+This is a basic example which shows you how to run a simple simulation

 ``` r
 library(prisoneR)